Electric circuit model of microwave optomechanics: Introduction

 Within circuit QED, Hamiltonian formulations adapted to various quantum circuits have been developed using the mathematical toolbox of quantum mechanics.
 This has been achieved by quantizing (i.e. promoting to operators) variables of electrical engineering (e.g. voltage, current) and building the corresponding generic quantum circuit theory \citep{yurke1984quantum, vion2002manipulating, cottet2002implementation}.
 Signal propagation in coplanar waveguides (CPW) is thus described by propagating bosonic modes (i.e. photons, similarly to laser light), and $\textit{RLC}$ resonators by localized modes.
 Input-output theory and quantum noise formalisms \citep{gardiner2004quantum, gardiner2015quantum} are then required to describe driving fields and detected signals, in the framework of the quantum version of the fluctuation-dissipation theorem (applied here to superconducting circuits) \citep{goppl2008coplanar, clerk2010introduction}.
 Among the properties of interest, quantum electric circuit theory enables to model non-linear features and dissipation, two crucial properties at the core of device performance and novel circuit development.
 For instance, quantum-limited Josephson amplifiers are described by modeling Josephson junctions as tunable nonlinear inductors \citep{vijay2009invited, zhou2014high}.
+The QED formalism has been recently detailed for a mechanical transducer \citep{zeuthen2018electrooptomechanical}, bridging quantum optics and quantum electronics; electro-opto-mechanical features are thus elegantly integrated within the framework of hybrid quantum systems.

 For microwave optomechanics, although its basic principle and relevant applications are not restricted to quantum mechanics, today the full classical circuit model has not yet been presented, despite useful pioneering discussions \citep{aspelmeyer2014cavity_book}.
 Therefore, the theoretical framework in use for all experiments, even when purely classical in essence, still relies on the Hamiltonian deduced from quantum optics \citep{aspelmeyer2014cavity}.
 This means both that the physical description is over-complexified, losing from sight the real (classical) nature of most properties; and also that the connection between circuit parameters and optomechanical properties is not clearly identified, while it is a need for design and optimization.